When you fail so much that you forget what winning feels like, that's when you're ready to succeed.Sean M Everett

 We had over 50,000 users one month after launch earning more than 210 million points.

-One of my friend was working with Russian missile scientists (you can't make this stuff up) to build a golf swing tracking app.
+One of my friends was working with Russian missile scientists (you can't make this stuff up) to build a golf swing tracking app.
 They needed help designing and building the iPhone / iPad portion of their product and called me in to help.

 It was a hardware + software play and was recently featured in Uncrate and many other publications.